Strategy Guide

 How to spot it

-Pick a candidate cell you’re unsure about.
-Imagine placing a queen there and applying the marks that would follow — the queen’s row, column, region, and diagonal neighbors all become invalid.
+Pick a legal cell you are unsure about.
+Imagine placing a queen there and applying the marks that would follow.
+The queen's row, column, region, and diagonal neighbors all become invalid.
 Now check every region that still needs a queen.

 What to do

-If any region would have zero legal cells after your hypothetical placement, mark your candidate as invalid.
-If every region survives, the position is still viable — try a different candidate cell.
+If any region would have zero legal cells after the test, mark your original cell as invalid.
+If every region still has at least one legal cell, that test did not prove anything yet.

 Why it works

-A legal solution requires every region to have a queen.
-If a hypothetical placement makes that impossible, the hypothetical cannot be part of any solution.
+A legal solution needs one queen in every region.
+If a test placement makes that impossible, the tested cell cannot be part of the solution.

 When it applies

 When the simpler techniques have stopped advancing the puzzle.
-Start with cells that have the most downstream effects — corners, central cells in crowded regions.
+Start with cells that affect many other cells, such as crowded middle cells or cells in tight regions.

 Expert